tlossen/remodel/README.md

 ## overview

-use [redis](http://github.com/antirez/redis) instead of mysql to store your application data. redis offers in-memory read and write performance &mdash;
+use [redis](http://github.com/antirez/redis) instead of mysql to store your application data. remodel (= redis model) is meant as a direct replacement for ActiveRecord and offers familiar syntax like `has_many`, `belongs_to` etc. to build your domain model in ruby.

-on the order of 10K to 100K operations per second, comparable to [memcached](http://memcached.org/) &mdash; plus asynchronous persistence to disk.
+redis offers in-memory read and write performance &mdash; on the order of 10K to 100K operations per second, comparable to [memcached](http://memcached.org/) &mdash; plus asynchronous persistence to disk. for example, on my macbook (2 Ghz):

-remodel (= redis model) is meant as a direct replacement for ActiveRecord and offers familiar syntax like `has_many`, `belongs_to` ... to build your domain model in ruby.
+	$ redis-benchmark -d 100 -r 10000 -q
+	SET: 13864.27 requests per second
+	GET: 18152.17 requests per second
+	INCR: 17006.80 requests per second
+	LPUSH: 17243.99 requests per second
+	LPOP: 18706.54 requests per second

 ## how to get started